-Employment within the GSA would not significantly change as a result of construction of the Proposed Action or Shift Runway Alternatives.
+Employment within the GSA would not significantly change as a result of construction of any of the action alternatives.
 Construction activities would occur on Airport property and would not require relocation of housing or businesses.
 Construction vehicles and construction worker vehicles would use major roads and would not require construction of new roads that could relocate housing or businesses.
 Construction activities would not impact the community tax base.
 Therefore, no significant socioeconomic impacts during construction are anticipated.

-The predominantly minority Census tracts are located northeast of the DSA and would not include any portion of the DSA, including the staging areas.
-An analysis of air quality, noise, and traffic indicates that no significant construction impacts are anticipated under either the Proposed Action or Shift Runway Alternatives.
-Furthermore, no significant construction impacts related to lighting and visual character, hazardous materials, or water resources are anticipated.
+The Census tracts containing significant minority populations within the GSA are located northeast of the DSA and would not include any portion of the DSA, including the staging areas.
+An analysis of air quality (see Section 4.5), noise (see Section 4.2), and traffic (see below) indicates that no significant construction impacts are anticipated under any of the action alternatives.
+Furthermore, no significant construction impacts related to lighting and visual character (see Section 4.7), hazardous materials (see Section 4.9), or water resources (see Section 4.6) are anticipated.
 Therefore, no disproportionately high and adverse human health or environmental impacts during construction to minority and low-income populations would occur.